mahimatendulkar/Text_mining_and_Analysis_of_Amazon_Reviews_with_R/README.md

-# Analysis of Sentiments from Amazon Reviews
+# Sentiment Analysis of Amazon Reviews
 Data
 The data used for this project is available at : https://nijianmo.github.io/amazon/index.html